Shaghur, Israel: Economy

 The city has rapidly drifted from a mostly agricultural-based economy into a commercial center and midway between the Galilee's coastal cities and Nazareth and for surrounding villages and local councils.
 It remains in friendly and cooperative communication with the neighboring city of Karmiel and the nearby Arab local councils of Nahf and Rame.
 The city is filled with restaurants, various shops and stores and three gas stations as well as a weekly souk or open-air market.

 Despite the merger of the three old municipalities, Shaghur's economy is not improving as expected and the city still remains quite poor and unmanaged due to political boycotts.
 According to the CBS, in 2004, there were 6,674 salaried workers.
 The mean monthly salary was 3,663 NIS The city's average income per capita decreased by −1.04 NIS to 1,093 NIS ranking it Israel's 19th poorest municipality.
-The amount of employed persons in the city that received above twice the average wage was 1.45% in 2003.
+The number of employed persons in the city that received above twice the average wage was 1.45% in 2003.
 Its population density is also increasing because of the city's inability to expand residentially and commercially beyond its jurisdiction.